shouptech/rancidscripts/README.md

 Includes:

 * uelogin - basic login script
-* vrancid - the Rancid wrapper
+* uerancid - the Rancid wrapper

 To integrate into your RANCID install: